moorl/MoorlDocs/docs-source/MoorlFormsCustomProducts/index.en.md

-# Product-Configurator Add-On for "Form Builder 2"
+# Product-Configurator Add-On | Form Builder 2

----

 With this add-on for [Form Builder 2](../MoorlForms/index.md) you can make products individually configurable and influence the price!
 Input fields can be